by Texas Homesteader ~

 Carbon monoxide is an invisible odorless gas and it’s deadly!
 Generators should only be run outside and also a safe distance away from doors & windows so wind can’t blow those fumes into the house.

-Those fun tower heaters powered by a propane bottle are great outside.
+Those fun tower heaters powered by a propane bottle are great for outside patios.
 But it’s dangerous to run propane heaters inside that are not specially made to be run indoors.
-So they can be dangerous when they’re inside your home too.

 And gas BBQ grills burning inside for heat?
 Just NO. Not even in a garage.
 They’re dangerous to use as a heat source.